srikanth245110/Jenkins/Day1/Day1.md

 Jenkins - Day1 - topics need to be covered

-        1. What is Jenkins & CI-CD image by Atlassian?
+        1. What is Jenkins & CI-CD defined by Atlassian?

         2. Jenkins setup? & Describe the home page.